kuma35/thinking-forth-jp/sphinx/epilog.rst

 Here are some of the replies:

-is president of Eastgate Systems Inc. in Cambridge, Massachusetts, and holds a doctorate from the department of chemistry at Harvard University.
+Mark Bernstein is president of Eastgate Systems Inc. in Cambridge, Massachusetts, and holds a doctorate from the department of chemistry at Harvard University.

 I first met Forth while working in laser chemistry.
 I was trying to build a rather complicated controller for a new laser spectrometer.
 The